walterrowe/magick-frames/README.md

 You must name a default logo file and enter the two-row label text in the “frame\_it” shell script.
 You can specify an alternate logo file on the command line or in different macOS droplet styles.
 The two-row label text cannot be overridden on the command line at this time.

 macOS users also get an AppleScript "droplet" that lets you create a macOS app for running the "frame\_it" script with a set of predefined styles that I include in the script.
 This droplet behaves like any other macOS app.
 You can double-click it, or you can drag-n-drop files into it.
-You also can name it in a Capture One Export Recipe in the "Open with" field to have image decorated automatically after export.
+You also can name it in a Capture One Export Recipe in the "Open with" field to have images decorated automatically after export.

 # Assumptions